FADPNet: Frequency-Aware Dual-Path Network for Face Super-Resolution: Related Work

 \subsection{Face Super-Resolution}

-Face super-resolution \cite{li2023survey} has made notable strides with the advancement of deep learning.
-Early approaches \cite{chen2018fsrnet,kim2019progressive,ma2020deep,hu2020face} leverage explicit facial priors to guide reconstruction.
+Face super-resolution \cite{li2025survey} has made notable strides with the advancement of deep learning.
+Early approaches \cite{chen2018fsrnet,kim2019progressive,ma2020deep,hu2020face} leveraged explicit facial priors to guide reconstruction.
 For instance, FSRNet \cite{chen2018fsrnet} incorporated facial landmarks and parsing maps to enforce structural consistency, while FAN~\cite{kim2019progressive} applied a face alignment network with progressive training to enhance realism.
 DIC~\cite{ma2020deep} introduced an iterative refinement loop combining facial components and landmark predictions.
 To improve the representation of facial spatial features, Hu \textit{et al.}~\cite{hu2020face} first utilized 3D shape priors in the network to better preserve sharp facial spatial structures.

-However, prior-based methods depend heavily on accurate prior estimation, which is unreliable at extremely LR scenes and adds computational overhead.
-To mitigate this, recent works have adopted attention-based~\cite{chen2020learning} or data-driven strategies~\cite {peng2025towards}.
-SPARNet~\cite{chen2020learning} used spatial attention to focus on key facial regions.
-SISN~\cite{lu2021face} decoupled attention into structural and textural streams.
-AD-GNN~\cite{bao2022attention} combined spatial attention with graph-based message passing to model feature dependencies.
-LAAT~\cite{li2023learning} introduced local-aware refinement within a Transformer framework to enhance detail, while SCTANet~\cite{bao2023sctanet} jointly modeled spatial and channel attention.
-SFMNet~\cite{wang2023spatial} employed parallel frequency-spatial branches for multi-scale feature learning.
-WFEN~\cite{li2024efficient} used wavelet-based encoding to mitigate downsampling artifacts. \textit{However, existing FSR methods apply uniform processing across spatial regions, overlooking the varying complexity of frequency components.
-In contrast, our method introduces a frequency-aware dual-path design that adaptively handles high- and low-frequency features at multiple scales, leading to more robust and detail-preserving reconstruction under LR conditions.}
+However, prior-based methods rely heavily on accurate prior estimation, which is unreliable at extremely low resolutions and adds computational overhead.
+To address this, recent works have explored attention-based~\cite{chen2020learning} or data-driven~\cite {peng2025towards} strategies.
+SPARNet~\cite{chen2020learning} used spatial attention to focus on key facial regions, SISN~\cite{lu2021face} decoupled attention into structural and textural streams, and AD-GNN~\cite{bao2022attention} combined spatial attention with graph-based message passing.
+LAAT~\cite{li2023learning} introduced local-aware refinement within a Transformer framework, SCTANet~\cite{bao2023sctanet} jointly modeled spatial and channel attention, SFMNet~\cite{wang2023spatial} employed parallel frequency-spatial branches for multi-scale learning, and WFEN~\cite{li2024efficient} used wavelet-based encoding to mitigate downsampling artifacts.
+Recent diffusion-based face restoration methods~\cite{li2025self,wang2025osdface}, such as OSDFace~\cite{wang2025osdface}, further demonstrated the growing interest in recovering high-quality facial structures and details with powerful generative priors. \emph{Nevertheless, most existing FSR methods apply uniform processing across spatial regions, ignoring the varying complexity of frequency components.
+In contrast, we propose a frequency-aware dual-path design that adaptively handles high- and low-frequency features at multiple scales, achieving more robust and detail-preserving reconstruction under LR conditions.}